MurphyAAA/GenderIdentification/README.md

 | 10  |              0 187               |
 |  8  |              0.257               |
 |  6  |              0.278               |

+It shows the performance is better when dimension is in original size and when reduce 1, it increases a little but is still in tolerance.
+However, when dimension comes to 10, the cost increase significantly.

 ### Naive MVG classifier - minDCF(K-Fold)